-Performance and simplicity
+Performance through simplicity

 ARM/Cortex has hardware floating point support for Cortex-M4F, Cortex-M7 and ARM.

 Interactive Compilation, Debug and Test

 MPE Forth 7 cross compilers are tools with a wide range of features designed to emphasise rapid production of embedded systems.
 They are available in Windows, Linux and Mac OS X versions.
 They all feature fast compilation, interactive debug and test even for single chip targets, and on-line source management.
 Forth 7 compilers have the features described below.

 - Only one download for full version with source

 - Available for Windows, Mac OS X and Linux x86/x86_64

 - USB virtual serial port (CDC) and memory stick (MSC) drivers